virteal/l8/README.md

 Consumers usually consume the next result that some subtask yields until the generator reaches an end and is closed, either by the producer or the consumer.

+L8.Generator( block) builds a "Generator Constructor" much like L8.Task( block) does with "Task Constructor".
+When the constructor is invoked a generator task is spawn.
+That task uses L8.yield() to produce results.
+On the consumer side, the task uses L8.next([opt]) to get that results and optionaly provide a hint about future results.

 API
 ===